A R T I C L E S |

 above their respective level of rarity.
 Good examples of the later are German

-helmets, which are not excessively rare but extremely popular.
-This popularity
+helmets, which are not particularly rare but are very widely collected.
+This

-drives up the price because there are people who collect them by the dozens.
+demand drives up the price because there are people who collect them by the

-For more easily collected militaria, try items that are not subject to the
+dozens.
+For more easily collected militaria, try items that are not subject to

-competition of crowded collectors niches maybe British helmets or German
+the competition of crowded collectors niches maybe British helmets or

-Luftwaffe (air force) pilots caps.
-It is funny that a steel Luftwaffe
+German Luftwaffe (air force) pilots caps.
+It is funny that a steel

-helmet or visor hat will cost well over thousand dollars but a good
+Luftwaffe helmet or officer's visor hat will cost well over thousand dollars

-pilots cap can be bought for a few hundred.
-And yet the pilots and their
+but a good pilots cap can be bought for a few hundred.
+And yet the pilots

-aviation gear were the mainstay of Luftwaffe air operations.
-So there is always
+and their aviation gear were the mainstay of German air force operations.
+So

-something interesting around that can be collected for a reasonable value.
+there is always something interesting around that can be collected for a

 US Marine Helmet from WWII |